hashicorp/terraform-provider-null/docs/cdktf/typescript/resources/resource.md

 # null_resource

-The `nullResource` resource implements the standard resource lifecycle but takes no further action.
+The `null_resource` resource implements the standard resource lifecycle but takes no further action.
 On Terraform 1.4 and later, use the [terraform_data resource type](https://developer.hashicorp.com/terraform/language/resources/terraform-data) instead.

 The `triggers` argument allows specifying an arbitrary set of values that, when changed, will cause the resource to be replaced.